sd4483/Obsidian/Software Testing/Lecture 01 (Introduction).md

 	>It's important to get as clear requirements from the client as possible so that the specification is close to what the systems needs to actually do or to be precise, to build the product the client actually wants.

 ---
-#### Verification vs Validation
-- **Formal definitions:**
-	- ==Verification:== 'Are we building the right thing?' (i.e., does the system meet its specification)
-	- ==Validation:== 'Are we building the right product?' (i.e., does the system meet the user's requirements?)
-- Validation is usually done at the end of the developement of a certain module or it could be after the entire software has been built.
-- Verification occurs at every stage of development.